usafa-astro-331/astro-331-2024-spring/labs/lab_04a_attitude_determination/README.md

-# Lab 4: attitude
+# Lab 4a: attitude determination

-In this lab you will build and test part of FlatSAT's attitude system including an attitude sensor and reaction wheel.
-(FlatSAT's design calls for 3 reaction wheels but you will only test 1.)
-You will measure system performance to ensure that FlatSAT can meet it's orbital torque and momentum requirements.
+In this lab you will build and test FlatSAT's attitude determination system including sun sensors, a magnetometer, and a rate gyroscope.

-Prelab instructions:
+Prelab report instructions:
 https://www.overleaf.com/read/prdzpknpdtgf